 However, that all changed when ePacket shipping became an option. ePacket delivery takes less than 30 days, usually more like 7 to 10 days, and is usually free, or costs only a few dollars.

 There are a few things to think about before you use it as part of your dropshipping business model, though.
 You should consider ePacket regulations, the location of your customer base, and how to track ePacket deliveries.

-But don’t worry - we’ll cover all that and more in this guide.
-Enjoy!
+In this post, we’ll cover all that and more in this guide such as:

 The ePacket service is basically an agreement between the U.S. and Hong Kong/China postal services to boost trade between nations.
 It allows you to send something between the United States and its Asian counterparts fairly quickly.